2017 Stanley Cup playoffs: Second round

-Eastern Conference Second Round
+Eastern Conference second round

 (A2) Ottawa Senators vs. (WC1) New York Rangers

-This was the second playoff meeting between these two teams; their only previous series was in the 2012 Eastern Conference Quarterfinals, which New York won in seven games.
-This was the second time under the current playoff format and the second year in a row in which a wild-card team had more points than its opponent during the regular season but did not have home ice advantage; the other time was the Tampa Bay Lightning and the New York Islanders in last year's Eastern Conference Second Round.
+This was the second playoff meeting between these two teams; their only previous series was in the 2012 Eastern Conference quarterfinals, which New York won in seven games.
+This was the second time under the current playoff format and the second year in a row in which a wild-card team had more points than its opponent during the regular season but did not have home ice advantage; the other time was the Tampa Bay Lightning and the New York Islanders in the previous year's Eastern Conference second round.
 Ottawa won two of the three games in this year's regular season series.

 The Senators defeated the Rangers in six games.
 In the first game, goaltender Craig Anderson made 34 saves in a 2–1 victory for the Senators.
 The Rangers had leads of 3–1, 4–2, and 5–3 in game two only to have the Senators tie up the game on Jean-Gabriel Pageau's hat-trick goal with 1:02 remaining.
 In double-overtime, Pageau's fourth goal of the game gave the Senators a 6–5 win and a 2–0 series lead.
 In doing this, he became the first player to score four goals in a playoff game since Johan Franzen scored four goals for the Detroit Red Wings in game four of their 2010 second round series against the San Jose Sharks.
 Mats Zuccarello had a goal and an assist in game three as the Rangers won the affair 4–1.
 The Rangers defeated the Senators 4–1 again in game four, tying the series 2–2; Oscar Lindberg scored twice in the victory.
 The Rangers got an early two-goal lead in game five, but the Senators came back scoring three goals in return.
 The Rangers regained the lead, but former Ranger Derick Brassard tied the game in the final minutes to send it to overtime.
 Kyle Turris ended the game 6:28 into overtime to give the Senators a 5–4 victory and a 3–2 series lead.
-In game six, Erik Karlsson netted the series-winning goal and added an assist for the Senators who advanced to the Conference Finals for the first time in ten years after a 4–2 victory.
+In game six, Erik Karlsson netted the series-winning goal and added an assist for the Senators who advanced to the conference finals for the first time in ten years after a 4–2 victory.